 - Brand and discoverability before AI.
 Nothing else compounds without inbound.
 The ABS & Co. case study walks through this sequencing in detail.

-- Substrate before surfaces.
+- Data hygiene before AI features.
 Spend the unglamorous weeks on matter taxonomy, intake routing, and conflict-data hygiene.
 The AI deployments that follow will succeed because of it.

-- Eval discipline from day one.
-Pick AI surfaces where the eval is testable and the cost of error is bounded.
+- Evaluation rigor from day one.
+Pick AI features where the evaluation is testable and the cost of error is bounded.
 Skip the vendor-pitched cases that demo well and fail in production.

-- Sequence by phases, not big-bang.
+- Sequence by phases.
 Phase 1 funds phase 2; phase 2 makes phase 3 possible.
 The firms whose AI deployments stall are almost always the ones that tried to do all three at once.

-The starting point for every firm we now talk to is the AI Readiness Audit — 2 weeks, $15,000, founder-led, vendor-neutral output.
-That is the same engagement that scoped and sequenced Casetrack's customers, and the same engagement that scoped ABS & Co.'s implementation.
+The starting point for every firm we now talk to is the AI Readiness Audit: two weeks, $15,000, vendor-neutral output.
+It is the same engagement that scoped and sequenced Casetrack's customers, and the same engagement that scoped ABS & Co.'s implementation.

 On sunsetting publicly

-I will close by saying this: I think the legal-tech industry talks about "we shipped this" enough and about "we sunset this" almost never.
+I will close by saying this.
+The legal-tech industry talks about "we shipped this" enough and about "we sunset this" almost never.
 Sunsetting publicly is a credibility upgrade, not a credibility cost.
 If you are a vendor whose product is not working, the longer you keep it on the market, the more attorneys you waste.
-Killing what is not working — and writing down what you learned — is the move I wish more vendors would make.
+Killing what is not working, and writing down what you learned, is the move I wish more vendors would make.

 Casetrack taught us how to ship legal AI at production quality.
-That work is now in the hands of a services firm that can apply it to dozens of mid-market firms simultaneously.
-Same lessons, more attorneys, better leverage.
+That work is now in the hands of a services firm that can apply it to dozens of mid-market firms at once.
+Same lessons, more attorneys reached, better economics.
 That is the call we made, and we stand behind it.

 If you want to talk about what your firm should do next, book a call.
 And if you want the long version of the operational lessons, the research retrospective is up.